 Set realistic expectations.
 As great as places such as Pinterest and Instagram are for gathering ideas for the holiday season, it’s good to keep in mind that a lot of those shots are fabricated and not representative of real life.
 By setting realistic expectations, you can achieve more even if you may be anxious about family or certain events and triggers.
 Try to avoid anything that may trigger you or other people as best you can but I know that’s not always easy.

 Drink in moderation.
 Alcohol is a depressant and can bring you down this holiday season if you’re already experiencing seasonal depression.
 I’m not saying to avoid drinking but keep an eye on it.
-With an influx of end of year parties, there are more people out an about so it’ll keep you safe too and lessen your chance of injury.
-By curbing your alcohol consumption, you also don’t need to wake up hung over the next morning and risk wasting a whole day feeling sick.
+With an influx of end of year parties, there are more people out and about so it’ll keep you safe too and lessen your chance of injury.
+By curbing your alcohol consumption, you also don’t need to wake up hungover the next morning and risk wasting a whole day feeling sick.
 Please don’t drink and drive this holiday season.

 I know it’s all good and well to list these few things and think that solves everyone’s problems but I know that not everyone is able to follow these steps.
 If you are doing it tough this year, mentally or physically, please try and get some help.
 See if you can stay with someone or call an organization and see if they can help you.